Information for Consideration in the Use of GRE® Scores by Employers

 Consider Verbal Reasoning, Quantitative Reasoning and Analytical Writing Scores as Three Separate and Independent Measures

 Since the level of skills in verbal reasoning, quantitative reasoning and analytical writing abilities required for success varies by field or department, Verbal Reasoning, Quantitative Reasoning and Analytical Writing scores should not be combined into a single score.
-(To understand factors related to combining scores, view the GRE DataViews article, "The Impact of Using a Cut Score".
+(To understand factors related to using combined cut scores, view the GRE DataViews article, "A Balanced Approach to GRE Score Use."